We have covered the following in this article:

 b.
 Sum paid under a contract for a deferred annuity

 c.
-Sum deducted from the salary payable to Government servant for securing deferred annuity or making provision for his wife/children
+Sum deducted from the salary payable to the government servant for securing deferred annuity or making provision for his wife/children

 d.
 Contributions made under Employees’ Provident Fund Scheme

 e.
-Contribution to Public Provident Fund Account / any recognized Provident Fund
+Contribution to Public Provident Fund Account/any recognised provident fund

 f.
 Contribution to an approved superannuation fund